-(A) Unless otherwise provided, pedestrian street lighting poles limited to a maximum of 16 feet in height must be spaced 30 to 100 feet apart, with the exception of visibility triangles and vehicular drives, with the center of the light pole foundation located two to three feet from the back of curb.
-Spacing may be adjusted to achieve optimal photometric performance of a minimum of 0.5 foot candles between fixtures.
+- (A) Unless otherwise provided, pedestrian street lighting poles limited to a maximum of 16 feet in height must be spaced 30 to 100 feet apart, with the exception of visibility triangles and vehicular drives, with the center of the light pole foundation located two to three feet from the back of curb.
+Spacing may be adjusted to achieve optimal photometric performance of a minimum of 0.5 foot candles between fixtures. - (B) Unless otherwise provided, the property owner is responsible for the cost of installation, operation, and maintenance of the lighting. - (C) All lighting must be directed down.

-- (B) Unless otherwise provided, the property owner is responsible for the cost of installation, operation, and maintenance of the lighting. - (C) All lighting must be directed down. - (6) Public Art.
+- (6) Public Art.
 A minimum of three installations of Public Art shall be required in the district and shall be displayed in a manner that are visible to the public.
-Rotations or changing of the art installations shall be permitted. - (7) All electric power lines must be buried underground. - (8) All rooftop mounted equipment must be screened.
+Rotations or changing of the art installations shall be permitted. - (7) All rooftop mounted equipment must be screened.